 Current interest rate outlook

-At the May 2022 meeting, the RBA moved to normalise interest rates and raised the Cash Rate by 25 basis points from 0.10% to 0.35%.
-The RBA has also stated that it will not reinvest maturing government bonds which will reduce the size of their balance sheet significantly over the next couple of years.
+At their May 2023 meeting, the RBA decided to raise the Cash Rate by 25 basis points to 3.85%.
+The RBA has previously stated that it will not reinvest maturing government bonds which will reduce the size of their balance sheet significantly over the next couple of years.
+Market pricing had previously pointed to a Cash Rate peak, but the latest rise makes the outlook less clear.

 Please note that the outlook for interest rates can change rapidly and forecasting interest rate movements involves a high degree of speculation.
 Please contact us for recommendations for your specific situation if this strategy is of interest.